Whole VS Split Antler Chews – Which is Better?

 Why Buy Your Antler Chews from Pet Parents®?

-"Our antlers are specially selected from Grade A premium raw antler for their weight, density, color, & shape."
+"Our antlers are specially selected from Grade A premium raw antler for their weight, density, color, and shape."